Netcracker/DRNavigator/README.md

     $ kubectl create namespace site-manager
     ```

-2. If you integrate with cert-manager, create issuer or cluster issuer, which will issue your certificate (for details see offitial [cert-manager documentation](https://cert-manager.io/docs/)).
-   In other case generate self-signed certificates for `site-manager` service:
+2. Generate self-signed certificates for `site-manager` service if you don't integrate with cert-manager

     2.1.
 Create configuration file for generation SSL certificate: